 The growing use of autonomous and AI-powered drones across critical applications like disaster response and border surveillance also creates significant tailwinds.

 Penny stocks tied to these developments could see outsized gains if they execute well.
+They could also fall sharply if contracts are delayed or new financing dilutes shareholders.

 Moreover, retail investors are increasingly drawn to the narrative potential of drone stocks.